Robert II of France: Third marriage: Constance of Arles

 Constance of Arles, depicted in an engraving of the late 19th century.

 After October 1002 and before August 1004, Robert II contracted his third and last marriage with the 17-year-old Constance (a distant princess, to avoid any close relationship), daughter of Count William I of Arles and Provence and his wife Adelaide-Blanche of Anjou.
-The new Queen's parents were prestigious in their own right: Count William I was nicknamed "the Liberator" (le Libérateur) thanks to his victories against the Saracens, and Countess Adelaide-Blanche's blood relations with the House of Ingelger allowed Robert II to restored his alliance with them.
+The new Queen's parents were prestigious in their own right: Count William I was nicknamed "the Liberator" (le Libérateur) thanks to his victories against the Saracens, and Countess Adelaide-Blanche's blood relations with the House of Ingelger allowed Robert II to restore his alliance with them.
 Six (Note: According to several sources, and considering the word "daughter" (filla) in the strict contemporary form, many authors believed that Constance, wife of Count Manasses of Dammartin (d.
 1037) was another daughter of Robert II—from one of his three marriages, or daughter-in-law, or illegitimate daughter or even a godchild—and Constance of Arles—due to onomastics reasons she could be either her mother or godmother—.
 The connection is suggested by the presence of the royal couple at a donation by "Manasses comes" dated 4 February 1031 where Constance is named as filla of the King and Queen.
 On the other hand, Rodolfus Glaber records that Robert II had two daughters by his wife Constance, presumably referring to Hedwig and Adela, so ignoring any daughter named Constance.
 According to Europäische Stammtafeln, the wife of Count Manasses was "Constance [of Dammartin]", presumably on the theory that she brought her husband the County of Dammartin.) children born from Constance's marriage to Robert II are recorded: